Cambrian: Terreneuvian

 The Terreneuvian is the lowermost series/epoch of the Cambrian, lasting from 538.8 ± 0.6 Ma to c.
 521 Ma.
 It is divided into two stages: the Fortunian stage, 538.8 ± 0.6 Ma to c.
 529 Ma; and the unnamed Stage 2, c.
 529 Ma to c.
 521 Ma.
 The name Terreneuvian was ratified by the International Union of Geological Sciences (IUGS) in 2007, replacing the previous "Cambrian Series 1".
-The GSSP defining its base is at Fortune Head on the Burin Peninsula, eastern Newfoundland, Canada (see Ediacaran - Cambrian boundary above).
+The GSSP defining its base is at Fortune Head on the Burin Peninsula, eastern Newfoundland, Canada (see Ediacaran–Cambrian boundary above).
 The Terreneuvian is the only series in the Cambrian to contain no trilobite fossils.
 Its lower part is characterised by complex, sediment-penetrating Phanerozoic-type trace fossils, and its upper part by small shelly fossils.

 Cambrian Series 2

 The second series/epoch of the Cambrian is currently unnamed and known as Cambrian Series 2.
 It lasted from c.
 521 Ma to c.
 506.5 Ma.
 Its two stages are also unnamed and known as Cambrian Stage 3, c.
 521 Ma to c.
 514.5 Ma, and Cambrian Stage 4, c.
 514.5 Ma to c.
 506.5 Ma.
 The base of Series 2 does not yet have a GSSP, but it is expected to be defined in strata marking the first appearance of trilobites in Gondwana.
 There was a rapid diversification of metazoans during this epoch, but their restricted geographic distribution, particularly of the trilobites and archaeocyaths, have made global correlations difficult, hence ongoing efforts to establish a GSSP.
-Much work has been done in South Australia in identifying archaeocyaths and trilobites by academics, geologists, students, and others since the late 19th century.
-These include Ralph Tate (1840-1901), R.L.
-Etheridge Junior (1846-1920), Walter Howchin (1845-1937), Edgeworth David (1858-1934), Robert Bedford (1874-1951), Thomas Griffith Taylor (1880-1963), Douglas Mawson (1882–1958), Cecil Madigan (1889-1947), and R. C. Sprigg (1919-1994).